MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     New-AzureADGroup -DisplayName 'Junior Admins' -MailEnabled $false -SecurityEnabled $true -MailNickName JuniorAdmins
     ```

-2. In the PowerShell session within the Cloud Shell pane, run the following to list the groups in your Azure AD tenant (the list should include the Senior Admins and Junior Admins groups):
+2. In the PowerShell session within the Cloud Shell pane, run the following to list the groups in your Microsoft Entra tenant (the list should include the Senior Admins and Junior Admins groups):

     ```powershell
     Get-AzureADGroup